jlcadobas/Ellioeo/README.md

     A website designed and developed to feature an acquaintance's artworks.

     Note: Ask for permission before you use the images somewhere else.
-(Message her at: https://www.instagram.com/eell63909)

     This project is inspired based on another website, to which I'll link later.